call911nowplz/Spiriten.cf/Plugins/world_generators.md

 | [Mystcraft Data Pack](https://www.planetminecraft.com/data-pack/mystcraft-data-pack-explore-new-dimensions/) : MDP (for short) adds 8 new dimensions to your world, trying to
 emulate the game MYST with its interdimensional book travel.
 Each dimension has its own theme and teleport book to craft.
 It is designed for 1.16.5.

+| [noise cave nether](https://www.planetminecraft.com/data-pack/noise-cave-nether/) : noise cave nether is a custom Nether generator that changes the noise of the dimension, to
+create a new design.
+It is for the latest 1.17 snapshot.

+| [Oceania](https://www.planetminecraft.com/data-pack/oceania-5018526/) : Oceania is a world generator completely revamping the underwater part of a world, not creating the
+continent of Oceania.
+It looks pretty cool, adding many new biomes, but I don't know how viable it actually is.
+It supports the 1.17 snapshots.

+| [Strider's Redux](https://www.planetminecraft.com/data-pack/strider-s-redux-vanilla-improvement-datapack/) : Strider's Redux is actually really amazing.
+It seems to have a
+replacement  for all major biomes, as well as adding new biomes.
+The block choices/schematics look pretty nice and I don't see any complaints.
+It is made for version 1.16.2 -
+1.16.5.

+| [The Bracken Pack](https://www.planetminecraft.com/data-pack/the-bracken-pack/) : The Bracken Pack adds 11 new dimensions and 31 new biomes, and it mainly just looks like a
+lot of color tweaking.
+It also seems like there may be custom bosses, but don't quote me.
+It supports 1.16.5.

+| [Underground Overhaul](https://www.planetminecraft.com/data-pack/underground-overhaul/) : Underground Overhaul does as it is named, completely overhauls the underground.
+It
+adds many new biomes, new structures, and new mobs to fight.
+I have played with it before and it looks really good.
+It supports 1.16.

 | [William Wythers' Overhauled Overworld](https://www.planetminecraft.com/data-pack/william-wythers-overhauled-overworld/) : WWOO (for short) completely overhauls the overworld
 in 1.16.5.
 It offers pretty impressive terrain and block combination choices, with many amazing looking biomes.
 It also has an